angrysky56/local-repl-mcp/README.md

 # LocalREPL MCP Server

 A locally-running Python REPL server that integrates with Claude Desktop through the Model Context Protocol (MCP).
-This runs entirely on your local machine with no need for API keys or remote execution.

 ## Features